 They’re one of the older cat breeds.

 As with most cat breeds, the history of how Persians came to be is a bit cloudy.
-Most believe that long-haired cats similar to the Persian originated in the cradle of civilization that was first called Mesopotamia, then Persia, and is now modern-day Iraq.
+Most believe that long-haired cats similar to the Persian originated in the cradle of civilization that was first called Mesopotamia, then Persia, and is now modern-day Iran.
 The commonly accepted story is that an Italian traveler named Pietro della Valle came across the pretty kitties in a bazaar while he was traveling across the continent in the early 1600s.
 He decided he liked them, so he bought several and brought them back to Europe as “souvenirs.”

 History Fact: Persians participated in the very first organized cat show in 1871.
 The Crystal Palace in London hosted, and a Persian kitten won “Best in Show.”